How Many Foreigners In Korea Are There? 2023 Updated Stats

-The number of foreigners in Korea has been growing for decades, rising by leaps and bounds.
-The number of expats in Korea has exploded to 25 times the level seen in the early 1980s.
-Foreigners in Korea now make up over 3.1% of the whole population.
+Korea has long been known as a homogenous society, one with a strict sense of national identity and little ethnic diversity.
+However, the number of foreigners in Korea has been growing for decades, rising by leaps and bounds to around 3-5% of the total population with the number of expats in Korea exploding to 25 times the level seen in the early 1980s.

+Whilst this seems high, it’s actually a surprisingly large drop from the December 2019 peak of 2,524,656.
+The number of foreigners living in Korea dropped during COVID, but has started to grow once more.
 Where are these foreigners in Korea from?
 Why do foreigners choose to live in Korea?
 And why is the number of foreigners in Korea declining?
 Find out all these answers, and more, below.

 Affiliate Disclaimer: This site contains affiliate links and I may earn commission for purchases made after clicking these links.